 Outcome X Outcome Y Total

-Group I: 40 (A) 25~(B) 65
+Group I: 40 (A) 25 (B) 65

-Group II: 10 (C) 25~(D) 35
+Group II: 10 (C) 25 (D) 35

 Total: 50 50 100

-In this experimental design, we select the column totals, whereas in the experimental or prospective cases we selected the row totals.
-While in our examples, the totals are the same, this does not have to be the case.

-It is important to recognize that a contingency table from a retrospective study gives us no information about the prevalence or rarity of the outcomes.
-From these data alone, we don't know if outcome X or Y is rare or common.
+Note that in this experimental design, we select the column totals, whereas in the prospective case we selected the row totals.
+Also note that while in our examples, the totals are the same, this does not have to be the case.
+Finally, note that a contingency table from a retrospective study gives us no information about the prevalence or rarity of the outcomes.
+From this data alone, we don't know if outcome X or Y is rare or common.
 However, as we shall show in a moment, the odds ratio (but not the relative probability) of the groups computed from a contingency table is correct.
 Before we demonstrate this, however, we will introduce one more experimental design...